darylou/ersp-saas-security/README.md

 GooBox is hosted on msa.seclab.cs.ucsb.edu on k3s.
 There are NodePorts exposed for NGINX, frontend and kiali.
 Check the services in Kubernetes to find the exact port.
 <br>
 Kiali, the monitoring page, can only be accessed via VPN or on seclab wifi.
 It is on http://msa.seclab.cs.ucsb.edu:31822/kiali.
+## Deployment
+SSH into user@msa.seclab.cs.ucsb.edu.
+Delete any old deployment/service/persistent volume claim of the application.
+Reapply the goo-box.yaml file.